 “The music is still there, of course,” says Chris.
 “I teach, I still perform, and it’s really just a case of pulling all those great experiences – from the musicals, from the clubs, from all the parties – together in one performance.
 It’s a joy for me, because it’s like flitting through old diaries, and bringing up some magical sense memories through all these wonderful songs…”

 Something us lucky Greystonians can experience when Chris takes over The Whale on Sunday, October 18th, for a special Red Carpet Afternoon concert.
 So, just how did this West End star get all the way from there to here…?

-You can find out more about Chris Holland right about here, follow him on ye olde Facebook here, and check out his debut at The Whale right about here.
+You can find out more about Chris Holland right about here, and follow him on ye olde Facebook here.